Siege of Ctesiphon (637): Siege of Bahurasir

 In March 637, the Sassanian garrison was pulled out of the city in a determined attempt to break the siege.
 According to reports, the Sassanid forces were led by a lion who had been specially trained for war, who quickly advanced towards the Muslim lines, astonishing the horses, who fled in fear.
-It is said that Hashim ibn Utbah ran towards the animal and gave it a blow so well that he immediately fell dead.
+It is said that Hashim ibn Utba ran towards the animal and gave it a blow so well that he immediately fell dead.
 Sa'd bin Abī Waqqāṣ advanced the forces and kissed Hāshim on his forehead, in admiration for his unseen act of heroism.
 Although they do not know who commanded Sassanian forces, Muslim chroniclers say that the Persian commander was killed in duel with Zuhra.
 Later on, that same evening, Zuhra was injured by an arrow and the hero of the march on Ctesiphon died.
 He was inundated with all military honors.

 After the fighting was stopped, a Persian emissary went to the Muslim camp with a message from Sassanian Shāhanshāh.
 It is said that the emissary has said:

 Sa'd bin Abī Waqqāṣ, however, insisted on the usual conditions of payment of jizya by the surrendered persons or the sword, that is, of the ultimate blood-fighting.
 The Sassanids chose the sword.

 While closing Ctesiphon in their own defense, the Sassanian forces and Bahurasīr residents abandoned most of the city the following day, destroying all the bridges on the Tigris behind them.
 They removed every boat from the western bank of the river and anchored them on the eastern shore.
 Ctesiphon was monitored from its southern end to the natural barrier made by the Tigris, while a trench was dug around the rest of the suburbs.
 With this measure, Yazdegerd alleged that he could resist the Muslims until he could arrange reinforcements from other provinces of the Empire and break the narrow circle from the besiegers.
 When the Muslims occupied Bahurasīr, the city was empty.